laravel-streams/streams.dev/docs/deployment.md

 statis: pending
 ---

 I really like the current zero-downtime approach.
-It's copatible with flat versions (current only) too.
+It's compatible with flat versions (current only) too.

 ## Let's discuss